zachboatwright/voltus-command-challenge/README.md

 3. Please let us know if you have any questions about the challenge.

 We hope that you can complete the challenge within 7 days of sending it to you.
 We understand complications can pop up, so let us know if you need more time.

+## Notes
+To view a facility, add a query string with label "organization_id" to url. eg, http://localhost:8080/?organization_id=3